About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 A few things people always ask

-For BVI charters, history tells us the post-charter reconciliation comes in around $900/couple — so your all-in cost will be very close to $2,900.
+For BVI charters, history tells us the post-charter reconciliation comes in around $900/cabin — so your all-in cost will be very close to $2,900.
 The charter cabin fee ($2,000) is fixed.
 The shared expenses vary slightly based on mooring availability, group dining choices, and minor incidentals.
 We've never had anyone feel blindsided by the final number.

 Absolutely not.
 That is not the vibe we're going for AT ALL.
 This is a trip for friends — including you, who we hope will become a great new friend by the end of the week.
 Friends help cook meals.
 Friends help with the dishes.
 Friends help get the dinghy up on the beach.
 Friends pitch in.
 We're all out here, working toward the same goal: having a genuinely great time together.
 Tips?
 No. Just no.